-Guidelines for using variants
+Guidelines for implementing variants

-- A concept may have any number of (multiple) variants, or it may have only a single preferred name (no variants). - A variant points to only a single preferred term.
-(Thesaurus standards permit using a "multiple-use" reference, but for simplification, most software does not permit it.) - Variants may be displayed to the end-user or they may not be. - Variants may point (re-direct) to the preferred term, or they can point directly to the content.
+- A concept may have any number of (multiple) variants, or it may have only a single preferred name (no variants). - A variant points to only a single preferred term/concept.
+(Thesaurus standards permit using a "multiple-use" reference, but for simplification, most software does not permit it.) - Variants may be displayed to the end-user or they may not be. - If displayed to the end-user, variants may point (re-direct) to the preferred term, or they can point directly to the content.